-45. Apart from the official markets, there are indeed various "free markets".

-46. Agricultural products, grown on individual smallholdings and generally of good quality, are sold on the kolkhoz market.
-Prices vary according to supply and demand(1).
-Their average annual price rise seems to be around 6.5%.
-In 1973 the estimated ratio of these prices to the official prices was 164:100 (1965 = 100 for both series of prices).
-In view of the marginal nature of this market, the repercussion of the increases on retail prices is very limited.
+- 45. Apart from the official markets, there are indeed various "free markets". - 46.
+Agricultural products, grown on individual small-holdings and generally of good quality, are sold on the kolkhoz market.
+Prices vary according to supply and demand.
+The average annual price rise seems to be around 6.5%.
+(Official statistics only admit a 2-4% average yearly rise during the period 1965-1974.)
+In view of the marginal nature of this market(1), the repercussion of the increases on retail prices is very limited.
 But the number of kolkhoz markets appear to be expanding (from 6,500 in the late 1960s to over 7,000 now).

-On the parallel market are found practically all the 47. commodities that cannot be obtained at official prices.
-They range from everyday consumer goods to semi-durables and include domestic services (painting, repairs, paper-hanging, plumbing and electricity) and professional services (lawyers, doctors, private tutors, etc.).
+47. On the parallel market are found practically all the commodities that cannot be obtained at official prices. range from everyday consumer goods to semi-durables and include domestic services (painting, repairs, paper-hanging, plumbing and electricity) and professional services (lawyers, doctors, private tutors, etc.).
 This market sometimes enables factory managers to procure raw materials that cannot be delivered in time, if at all, through official supply channels.
-It is not, therefore, a passing phenomenon but, on the contrary, a covert "institution" of the Soviet regime, whose operation is in fact connived at by the authorities.
-Officially, it is strongly condemned by the Soviet leaders, but it is tacitly admitted that anyone is entitled to make use of it in so far as he can afford to do so.
+It is not therefore, a passing phenomenon but, on the contrary, a covert "institution" of the Soviet régime, whose operation is in fact connived at by the authorities.
+Officially, it is strongly condemned by the Soviet leaders, but is is tacitly admitted that anyone is entitled to make use of it in so far as he can afford to do so.
 The market is too diversified for any global estimate of price changes to be possible(2).
 It is, however, believed that on the parallel services market the rate of inflation corresponds at least to the increase in wages.